taniarascia/pdo/README.md

 ## Lessons

-- Install database and create table
+- Install database and create table structure
-- Submit users
+- Submit new users
 - Query and filter users
+- Update users with new data
+- Delete users

 ## License